After a seven year absence from the Devon and Cornwall Pagan Conference, Cassandra and I attended the event this year.

 Levannah also gave tribute to our dear friend Lorraine Hall who sadly passed away the previous year.
-She worked along with Cassandra during the early years of the Conferences and I will always remember the wonderful welcome I received from her on arrival at the 2006 Devon and Cornwall Conference after the purchase of my new home.
-Immediately after that she took me to Cassandra and introduced us.
+She worked along with Cassandra during the early years of the Conferences and I will always remember the wonderful welcome I received from her on arrival at the 2006 Devon and Cornwall Conference after we purchased our new home in Cornwall.
+Immediately after her greeting she introduced me to Cassandra.

-The speakers along with Damh the Bard formed a panel who were given questions written by members of the audience.
+The speakers along with Damh the Bard formed a panel who were given questions from members of the audience.
 A memorable answer came from Damh when he appealed to the Pagan community to put aside ‘sh!tty egos’ and make a concerted effort to get on with one another instead of creating divisions.
 He also spoke of his first meeting with Cassandra in the early days of discovering his Pagan path.
-Each question asked was answered in turn by each speaker in the panel.
+Each question asked was answered in turn by each speaker of the panel.
 Their individual views, interpretations and stories were inspiring to hear.

 During this, the winner of the Deities competition at the 2006 Conference appeared on stage wearing his Cernunnos costume that caused much hilarity when he won that year.
 I had also entered this competition as Sekhmet among many other entrants.

 The closing ritual was the story of a Shaman drumming by a small fire in woodland.
 His spirit energy connected with various animals, a Phoenix, buzzard, fox, stoat, badger and the woodland spirit.

 The narrator explained the symbolism and the gift of insight the Shaman would receive from each one.
 The animal masks were well made and the costume of the golden Phoenix was beautiful.

 No event would be the same without an appearance from our wonderful Cornish Piper Merv Davey to lead the spiral dance.
 We had the opportunity to converse with him and his wife during the lunch break and he expressed an interest in performing at our All Hallows event.